AI Compute · Scaling Now

 01 · The Crisis

-The AI industry has a measurement problem.
-There is no standardized methodology for measuring AI's environmental footprint.
-Companies report whatever they choose, if they report at all.
+The AI industry has no standardized methodology for measuring its environmental footprint.
+Companies disclose what they choose, if they disclose at all.
+Software telemetry runs on the same machines it is measuring, which means the trust loop is unbroken and unverifiable.

-The Federation of American Scientists found that Meta's actual carbon emissions may be up to 19,000× higher than market-based reports suggest.
-This is not a rounding error.
-It is the difference between treating climate disclosure as a marketing exercise and treating it as physical reality.
+The Federation of American Scientists concluded that Meta's actual emissions may be up to 19,000× higher than market-based reports suggest.
+That is the difference between climate disclosure as a marketing exercise and climate disclosure as physical reality.

-While the AI industry accelerates, every model upgrade, every video generation, every reasoning step compounds the gap.
-A single 5-second video generation consumes 944 Wh, enough to power a laptop for a full day.
-GPT-o3 uses 39.2 Wh per prompt, nearly 2,500× more than a lightweight text classifier.
+Every model upgrade, every video generation, every reasoning step compounds the gap.
+A single 5-second video generation consumes ~944 Wh — a day of laptop power for a single clip.
+GPT-o3 uses ~39.2 Wh per prompt, roughly 2,500× a lightweight text classifier.

 Voluntary disclosures will not close this gap.
-Methodology committees will not close this gap.
-Hardware-signed measurement at the rack will.
+Software telemetry measured by the operator cannot close this gap.
+Hardware-signed measurement at the rack, external to the data plane, will.

 02 · The Numbers